A late payment can significantly drop your credit score!

 Get a free copy of all three of your credit reports from www.annualcreditreport.com.

 Your credit score is an estimate of how likely one is to go 90 days late on an account.
 A single 30 day or 60-day late payment will certainly hurt your score, it is still something you can recover from.
 Being 90 days late is detrimental to your score and will take much longer to recover from.

 How Long Do Late Payments Stay on a Credit Report?

 The majority of negative items will stay on your credit report for up to 7 years.
 This includes collection accounts and late payments.
 However, just because the negative information will be on your report for 7 years doesn’t mean it will be affecting your score for 7 years.

 FICO’s scoring system gives more weight to recent payment history.
 This means that as negative items age, the impact they have on your score decreases.
-If you are 30 days late the biggest impact on your score will be when it is added to your report.
-Since the late payment is recent it will drop your score fairly significantly.
-However, over time the negative impact that late pay has on your score lessens.
+If you are 30 days late, your score’s biggest impact will be when it is added to your report.
+Since the late payment is recent, it will drop your score fairly significantly.
+However, over time the negative impact that late payments have on your score lessens.